-Health care providers should consider a diagnosis of acute HIV infection for patients who experience a compatible clinical syndrome (Table 24) and who report recent high-risk behavior.
-In these situations, tests for plasma HIV RNA and HIV antibody should be obtained (BII).
-Acute HIV infection is defined by detectable HIV RNA in plasma by using sensitive
+Health care providers should maintain a high level of suspicion of acute HIV infection in patients who have a compatible clinical syndrome and who report recent high-risk behavior [314].
+However, in some settings, patients may not always disclose or admit to high risk behaviors, or might not perceive their behaviors as high-risk.
+Thus, symptoms and signs consistent with acute retroviral syndrome should motivate consideration of this diagnosis even in the absence of reported high risk behaviors.

-PCR or bDNA assays in the setting of a negative or indeterminate HIV antibody test.
-A low-positive HIV RNA level (<10,000 copies/mL) may represent a false-positive test, because values in acute infection are generally very high (>100,000 copies/mL).

-Patients with HIV infection diagnosed by HIV RNA testing should have confirmatory serologic testing performed at a subsequent time point (AI) (Table 2).
+When acute retroviral syndrome is suspected, a plasma HIV RNA test should be used in conjunction with an HIV antibody test to diagnose acute infection (BII).
+Acute HIV infection is often defined by detectable HIV RNA in plasma in the setting of a negative or indeterminate HIV antibody test.
+A low-positive HIV RNA level (<10,000 copies/mL) may represent a falsepositive test, since values in acute infection are generally very high (>100,000 copies/mL) [312, 313].
+A qualitative HIV RNA test can also be used in this setting.
+Patients diagnosed with acute HIV infection on the basis of either a quantitative or a qualitative HIV RNA test should have confirmatory serologic testing performed at a subsequent time point (AI).
+(Table 25)

-Data from the United States and Europe demonstrate that transmitted virus may be resistant to at least one antiretroviral drug in up to 16% of patients.
-If the decision is made to initiate therapy in a person with acute HIV infection, resistance testing at baseline will likely optimize virologic response; this strategy is therefore recommended (BIII).
-(See Drug Resistance Testing section.)
+Data from the United States and Europe demonstrate that transmitted virus may be resistant to at least one antiretroviral drug in 6%-16% of patients.
+If the decision is made to initiate therapy in a person with acute HIV infection, resistance testing at baseline will likely optimize virologic response; this strategy is therefore recommended (AIII).
+(See Utilization of Drug Resistance Testing in Clinical Practice section.)
+If therapy is deferred, resistance testing should still be performed because the result may be useful in optimizing the virologic response when therapy is ultimately initiated (AIII).